I am grateful for the woman with the calm and kind voice on the 911 call, who told me what to do.

-In the two weeks since, I have met my Dharma practice in a way I've never met it before.
+In the two weeks since that accident, I have met my Dharma practice in a way I've never met it before.
 And by this I mean that my Dharma and meditation practice has come to life in a new way.

 In the past two weeks, there have been so many challenges.
 The intense pain my husband has felt.
 The numerous times we've had to bundle him into a car in the freezing cold and drive down to Portland to find a doctor.
 There's been that dizzying moment of modern American life, when it feels like there isn't a safety net below you.
 There's just you, and the corporations.

 In these moments, it's easy for the mind to freak out.

 The first one, I don't remember what it was about, but my mind was starting to move in the direction of worry.
 I was lying there in bed in the middle of the night.
 I could feel every pore in my body tighten.
 It felt like the wolves of stress were starting to circle and pace around my mind.

 But what occurred next was remarkable.
 Words started to speak to me.
 Literally, words began to ring out within my mind, the words of the Bodhisattva Langri Tangpa, an 11th century Buddhist master from Tibet: